simonmichael/hledger_site/src/what-problems-does-hledger-solve.md

 Here are some problems a plain text accounting app, and hledger specifically, can solve.
 Do any of these apply to you ?

+**I don't have an effective accounting system, and am experiencing financial chaos, loss, or worry**\
+(This was my situation when I started writing hledger.)
+I can tell you that having some kind of system to keep a record of financial activity and give clarity and insight is a huge help; it can be life-changing. hledger is a free, highly dependable accounting tool, that scales smoothly from basic to advanced needs.
+It provides structure, extensive documentation with guidance for people new to accounting, and a supportive community.
+It is lightweight and minimal, so you can start simply without feeling overwhelmed by complex software.

+**I’m worried I may accidentally lose my financial records (paper or digital).**\
+hledger data takes up no physical space.
+Because the files are plain text and relatively small, it’s easy to copy them and to make redundant backups, and to use a version control system providing a clear history of changes.
+Multiple independent software apps can read them, and you could relatively easily build a new one.
+They are also human-readable and printable, useful even without software or computers.

+**I am confused by accounting and bookkeeping, and I want to get better at it**\
+Using a plain text accounting app like hledger, you'll be working hands-on with double entry bookkeeping and general journal entries, with a minimum of distracting software and jargon.
+Also you'll have a supportive community of fellow learners and experts to answer questions.

 **I am a technical person wanting to track finances with familiar tools and a minimum of fuss**\
 You can learn hledger's syntax quickly, manage data with your favourite text processing tools, and produce useful financial reports right away with a single executable requiring no configuration.